redfoxofwealden/oxnead-pub-quiz/README.md

 The background has been tested to ensure it covers the whole viewport in the browser.

+The bug that was encountered on the first attempt was that the image did not cover the whole viewport.
+This was corrected by setting min-height property of the 'main' element to 100vh in CSS.

 #### Responsive Testing

 The website was tested on Google Chrome using the responsive feature on web developer tools after deployment.
 The site was tested against these devices: iPhoneSE, iPhoneXR, iPhone Pro 12, Pixel 5, Samsung Galaxy S8+, Samsung Galaxy S20 Ultra, iPad Air, iPad Mini, Surface Pro 7, Surface Duo, Galaxy Fold, Samsung Galaxy A51/71, Nest Hub, Nest Hub Max, Facebook on Android v407 on Pixel 6.

+By default the width and height properties of the div elements are set 100%.
+The setting of the min-height, min-width and max-width, max-height properties was done based on the results of testing of how it was displayed in the devices listed above.

 #### HTML Validation Test